20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: City explorers, photographers, and holiday light lovers

-✨ Downtown Toronto’s Financial District might not be the first place you think of for holiday magic, but during Christmas, it comes alive with some of the city’s most dazzling light displays.
+✨ The Financial District might not be the first place that comes to mind for Christmas charm – but during the holidays, it lights up with some of the city’s most dazzling displays.

-If you’re looking for festive photo spots or just want to soak in the holiday atmosphere, this is a must-visit area.
-Plus, it’s all connected through Toronto’s PATH system, so you can explore without braving the cold for too long!
+If you’re hunting for festive photo spots or just want to wander through a more modern take on holiday decor, this area is well worth a visit.
+Even better?
+Everything is connected through Toronto’s PATH system, so you can stay warm while you explore.

-One of my favourite spots?
-The Brookfield Place Atrium, where the twinkling lights beautifully complement the stunning glass-and-steel architecture.
-It’s a dream for photographers and the perfect backdrop for holiday photos.
-While you’re there, it’s worth stopping by the Hockey Hall of Fame, which is located in the same building.
+One of my favourite stops is the Brookfield Place Atrium, where twinkling lights bounce off the sleek glass-and-steel architecture.
+It’s a dream for photographers and makes a stunning backdrop for holiday photos.
+While you’re there, pop into the Hockey Hall of Fame—it’s in the same building.

 10. Winter Market at Evergreen Brick Works